AlexJonker/jellyplayer/README.md

-# JellyPlayer
+# playfin

-JellyPlayer is a tui and user-friendly media player built with Python.
+playfin is a tui and user-friendly media player built with Python.
 It uses `mpv` for media playback.

 ## Features